gaotisan/sea-of-amoebas/README.md

         // While it does not define explicit output events to pass its result to another amoeba,
         // every amoeba emits a default event named `ID.executed` upon completion.
         // This allows you to retrieve its result if needed.
-        // Example: Use `await space.waitForAmoebaExecution("D")` to wait for its execution
+        // Example: Use `await sea.waitForAmoebaExecution("D")` to wait for its execution
-        // or `await space.waitForOutputEvent("D.executed")` to directly capture the emitted event.
+        // or `await sea.waitForOutputEvent("D.executed")` to directly capture the emitted event.
         {
             id: 'D',
             func: "(w) => w % 3",